 Good bad guys - Zerbe and Jordan

 As with True Grit, there are nice locations, this time in Deschutes National Forest and Rogue River, Oregon.
 It’s in Panavision and Technicolor.
 The DP was Harry Stradling Jr., so the cinematography is high class; he’d done Stars in My Crown, Little Big Man and There Was a Crooked Man, among many others, and whatever you think of those movies as Westerns (and they are a bit iffy) there is no denying their visual quality.
-He also shot a million Gunsmoke episodes 1964 – 67 and Cimarron Strip (1967 – 68).
+He also shot about a million Gunsmoke episodes 1964 – 67 and Cimarron Strip (1967 – 68).
 Anyway, Rooster Cogburn looks nice.
 The story (written by Martha Hyer, according to IMDb, or Martin Julien, according to the on-screen credit, and suggested by the character "Rooster Cogburn" from the novel "True Grit" as the intro has it) is set in Wyoming in 1880 (Miss Goodnight says they should reach Cheyenne by nightfall) – although what a Fort Smith, Arkansas judge is doing in it is a mystery.

 The director was Stuart Millar, who tried valiantly to follow Henry Hathaway but clearly wasn’t in the same league.
 He had been a producer of Little Big Man but Rooster Cogburn was his only Western as director.